-This section illustrates the pre-drill model and various model exports.
+This section illustrates the post-drill model and various model exports.

-The extent and connectedness of the mined underground coal seams, shafts and roadways are likely key hydrogeological pathways for the low temperature mine water geothermal Geoenergy Observatory (Figure 6).
+The extent and connectivity of the mined underground coal seams, shafts and roadways are likely key hydrogeological features for the low temperature mine water heat energy research to be carried out at the Glasgow Observatory (Figure 11).
+The 3D geometry of the bedrock also forms a geological framework for hydrogeological modelling (Figure 7 to Figure 10).